dhowai/portfolio-1-onewheel/README.md

 -   The footer
     -   The footer section includes links to various social media site about onewheel.
     -   It encourages the user to connect with others with the similar interest in onewheel across multiple social media platforms.
-    -   The social media icons change color as the mouse hovers over, letting the user know which one is being chosen.

 ![Footer](https://github.com/dhowai/portfolio-1-onewheel/blob/master/assets/images/readme%20photos/footer.png)